 Slow Cooker or Dutch Oven?

-If cooking low and slow, I find that if I allow the mixture to cool, then place it in the refrigerator overnight, the meat continues to relax and my meal will be even better the next day.
+If cooking low and slow, I find that if I allow the mixture to cool, then place it in the refrigerator overnight, the meat continues to relax.
+Thus my meal will be even better the next day.

-7. Match the Cut of Meat to the Cooking Method
+7. Match the Cut of Deer Meat to the Cooking Method

-- Other meat from the carcass such as flanks and rib meat – grind and use in hamburgers, sausage, spaghetti sauces, bolognese sauce, among other recipes calling for ground meat.
+- Other meat from the carcass such as flanks and rib meat: grind and use in hamburgers, sausage, spaghetti sauces, bolognese sauce, among other recipes calling for ground meat.
 I use a 3/4 horsepower grinder, but if you only are going to be grinding a few deer, 1/2 horsepower is fine.
-They are a bit expensive, but you will make that up very quickly by processing your own deer.
+They are a bit expensive, but you will make up that cost very quickly by processing your own deer.

 8. Tenderizing Meat Allows for More Diversity in Cooking Tough Cuts